charmed-kubernetes/kubernetes-docs/pages/k8s/cni-multus.md

 persistent volume support enabled in your **Charmed Kubernetes** cluster.

-If your cluster includes any of the cloud integrator charms, then you should have persistent volume support already, and can skip this section.
+If your cluster includes any of the cloud integrator charms, then you should have persistent volume support already.
 Otherwise, you can read the [Storage][storage] documentation page to learn how to enable persistent volume support by adding Ceph to your cluster.

 ### Creating a Kubernetes model in Juju

-Multus support for **Charmed Kubernetes** is provided as a Kubernetes charm, which means that you will need to create a Kubernetes model in Juju.
+To deploy the Multus charm, you will first need a Kubernetes model in Juju.

-First, make sure your local kubeconfig is pointing to the correct Kubernetes
+Make sure your local kubeconfig is pointing to the correct Kubernetes cluster:
-cluster:

 ```
 juju scp kubernetes-master/0:config ~/.kube/config